DanilZherebtsov/verstack/docs/source/index.rst

 * ``fit_transform(df)``

   Fully automatic search of datetime columns and features extraction.
-  Apart from all the conventional datetime features will automatically parse holidays / paydays if specified and init.
   Saves the found datetime columns names and feature extraction pipelines for the transform() method.

     Parameters